ggerganov/llama.cpp/examples/server/bench/README.md

 - `SERVER_BENCH_MODEL_ALIAS` model alias to pass in the completion request, default `my-model`
 - `SERVER_BENCH_MAX_TOKENS` max tokens to predict, default: `512`
 - `SERVER_BENCH_DATASET` path to the benchmark dataset file
+- `SERVER_BENCH_MAX_PROMPT_TOKENS` maximum prompt tokens to filter out in the dataset: default `1024`
+- `SERVER_BENCH_MAX_CONTEXT` maximum context size of the completions request to filter out in the dataset: prompt + predicted tokens, default `2048`

+Note: the local tokenizer is just a string space split, real number of tokens will differ.

 Or with [k6 options](https://k6.io/docs/using-k6/k6-options/reference/):